krancour/brignext/PROPOSAL.md

 1. Product evaluation (aka "tire kicking") / local use for development must not become onerous.
-    1. For any new dependencies, a default Brigade installation must provision in-cluster instances running in configurations that limit resource use.
+    1. For any new dependencies, a default Brigade installation must provision in-cluster instances running in configurations that consume few resources.
 Documentation may offer guidance on optimizing installations for production use.
     1. Security improvements must not encumber evaluation.

 1. Small compromises are deemed acceptable if they remediate larger issues.
-By way of example, logs that stream more slowly than Brigade 1.x's are acceptable if they're less susceptible to data loss.
+For instance, logs that stream with greater latency than Brigade 1.x's are acceptable if they're less susceptible to data loss.

 1. Design cues should be taken from Kubernetes (or other familiar sources)